Towards Logarithmic GLSM: The r-spin case: Cosections and the reduced virtual cycle

 \subsubsection{The canonical perfect relative obstruction theory}

-Let $\SF:=\SF_{\ddata}^{1/r}$ be the stack of stable log $r$-spin fields with the discrete data $\beta$ as in (\ref{equ:spin-data}).
-Let $\beta'$ be the reduced discrete data as in Section \ref{sss:log-moduli-set-up}.
-Consider the universal stack $\fM(\cA,\beta')$ as in Section \ref{sss:universal-stack}.
+Let $\SF:=\SF_{\ddata}^{1/r}$ be the stack of stable $r$-spin curves with a log field with the discrete data $\beta$ as in (\ref{equ:spin-data}).
+Let $\beta'$ be the reduced discrete data and $\fM(\cA,\beta')$ be the universal stack, see Section \ref{ss:log-moduli}.
 Consider the fiber product in the fine and saturated category

 where the two arrows to $\fM^{\tw}_{g, n}$ are the tautological morphisms.
 By Propositions \ref{prop:uni-stack-smooth} and \ref{prop:curve-stack}, $\fM$ is log smooth and equi-dimensional.

 By \eqref{equ:forgetgeometry}, we have the tautological morphism